amir5000/ToDo/README.md

-# ToDo WebApp
+# React ToDo WebApp
-A Simple ToDo WebApp using React and FireBase for real time server updates.
+A Simple React ToDo WebApp using FireBase for real time server updates.
+#
+Includes Sass for CSS precompiling and Browserify with Watchify.